Stuycs-K/project03-final-10-chene-chend0-lina/DEVLOG.md

 ### 2025-01-10 - Work on replacing client functions + user interface
 In class, worked on replacing functions in client.c with functions I already made in card/deck.
 Working on print functions, might make a new one, to print out card versions + allow client to easily understand the game.
 (30 min)

+### 2025-01-12 - ASCII Cards, End Game Status
+Worked on the printing functions, including printing the hands for the cards.
+If too much, can be switched out.
+Also, printed out game status at the end.
+Starting on betting (maybe).
+(1 hour)